RHsyseng/rhcos-slb/README.md

       2.1 `mco_ovs_supervisor.yml` - MCO (MachineConfig) files that run on the supervisor nodes.
       2.2 `mco_ovs_worker.yml` - MCO (MachineConfig) files that run on the worker nodes.
       2.3 `init-interfaces.sh` - pre-configures the interfaces according to their assigned MAC-Address.
-    3. kubernetes-nmstate related files:
-      3.1 `add-slb-nncp.yaml` - NNCP manifest that adds an ovs-bridge.
-      3.2 `del-slb-nncp.yaml` - NNCP manifest that removes the ovs-bridge.

 - Upload `custom-config.ign` to a shared location which the OpenShift nodes can access.